 8. Canned food

 Spoiled canned food is usually indicated by some sort of abnormality in the jar itself, such as a bulging can or lid, or a broken seal.
-You might noticed a corroded can or lid, or food that has seeped under the jar’s lid.
+You might notice a corroded can or lid, or food that has seeped under the jar’s lid.

 Another sign of spoiled canned food are tiny bubbles moving upward in the jar, also known as gassiness.
-If food gives off a bad odor, looks mushy, or presents any of the other warning signs listed above, don’t risk it--toss it.
+If the food gives off a bad odor, looks mushy, or presents any of the other warning signs listed above, don’t risk it–toss it.

 9. Unique puddling or souring